With so many things to do in Valencia, it’s hard to know where to start!

 11. Botanical garden

-The botanical gardens is one of the top things to do in Valencia for multiple reasons.
+The botanical gardens are one of the top things to do in Valencia for multiple reasons.

 It’s a great place to visit on a warm day or even a winter’s day for that matter.
 With many places to hide in the shade, you can take a break from the intense Valencian heat!